What Is Inflation? Here’s What You Need to Know

 Subscribe

 Another significant measure is the Producer Price Index (PPI), which reflects the prices suppliers charge businesses and other customers.
-The PPI can sometimes provide early signs of inflationary trends before they reach the consumer level, as it tracks cost changes in the production process.
+The PPI tracks cost changes in the production process and can sometimes provide early signs of inflationary trends before they reach the consumer level.

 High vs. Low Inflation